Directing Students to Library Resources

 - Note: The link you see in the address bar when viewing an article in your internet browser is NOT a permalink.
 It will expire at the end of your browser session.

 - Verify that required resources are available freely online or in the library collection.
-Use the instructions below and contact the library if you need further assistance.

 - For general research assignments, include direct links to a starting point for research.
 This may include a link to the appropriate subject guide (located on the left of this page) or a specific database.

 - Verify with the library that any eBooks you mention are licensed for multiple simultaneous users.